What Focus on the Family’s 2025 Marriage Report Gets Wrong About Divorce, Faith, and Abuse

 This report misleads readers by describing a well-documented driver of marital betrayal (pornography) as a minor, temporary inconvenience—rather than naming it as a pattern of deception that often destroys trust and safety.

 Pornography is minimized in a footnote and said to affect “just 2.7%” of marriages overall—despite acknowledging a “wide body of research” showing its devastating effects.
-Even when the number nearly triples (7.9%) in years 6–10 of marriage, it’s brushed off as a “seven-year itch.”
+Even when the number nearly triples (7.9%) in years 6–10 of marriage, the report brushes it off as a “seven-year itch.”

 This makes abusive marriages statistically invisible.
 It also rewards silence.
 In many Christian communities, devout couples are less likely to label their marriage a crisis—even when it is—because naming it feels disloyal or faithless.
 Endurance is mistaken for health.